bchardim/openshift-workshop/README.md

 ## Disclaimer

 **This is a reference manual for day 2 operations on Openshift 3 for didactic use only so it is not expected to use it for production environments.**
-**Please use the official documentation instead for production usage:**
+**Please use the latest official documentation instead for production usage.
+Changes in the procedures can appear on each specific release.**

 https://docs.openshift.com/container-platform/3.11/welcome/index.html